Rumudiez/pubsub.js/README.md

 # Publish-Subscribe in JS

-This ECMAScript 2015 module implements the publish-subscribe pattern for use in client side applications.
+This ECMAScript 2015 module implements the publish-subscribe pattern for use in client side JavaScript applications.

 ## Usage